QuiltMC/rfcs/rfc/0033-quilt-mappings-and-clean-room.md

 # Quilt Mappings and the Cleanroom
 ## Summary

-This RFC proposes a new approach to mappings within the Quilt project, specifically regarding Yarn's cleanroom approach, licensing and related enforcement in Quilt community spaces.
+This RFC proposes a new approach to mappings within the Quilt project, specifically regarding Yarn's cleanroom approach, licensing, and related enforcement in Quilt community spaces.

 With Mojang's mappings (Mojmap) quickly becoming the de-facto mappings standard throughout the modding ecosystem, and MCP mappings effectively dead and gone, it no longer makes sense to maintain the purity of Yarn.
 This is especially true given the original motivations behind Yarn's cleanroom approach, the questionably impure approach taken by some of the upstream maintainers, and the lack of formal accountability for its contributors.